-I’m starting a new series for RockSeeker.com called, “Interesting Things From Around The Internet.”
+I’m wanting to try and revive a series for RockSeeker.com that I started (buy didn’t follow through with) called, “Interesting Things From Around The Internet.”
 It’s just a short post of some of the most interesting things that I’ve come across recently that I thought you would also find interesting.

 Some of the things I’ll share are videos as well as other blog posts, tweets, etc. Basically anything I come across that I think you’ll also find interesting.